Limestone

 Basalt

 For advice on how to properly use decorative rocks in your landscape, reach out to the experts at RS&P Rocks Stones & Pebbles, a premier landscape rock and supply superstore.
-We specialize in drought-tolerant landscaping materials, including a variety of colored river rock and Mexican beach pebbles.
+We specialize in drought-tolerant landscaping materials, including colored river rock and Mexican beach pebbles.
 To learn how we can help you enhance the character and beauty of your outdoor space, call us today at (866) 380-0770.